Swiss National Bank Sells 500 Shares of Bally’s Co. (NYSE:BALY)

 Swiss National Bank trimmed its position in Bally’s Co.
 (NYSE:BALY) by 0.7% during the third quarter, HoldingsChannel.com reports.
 The fund owned 70,425 shares of the company’s stock after selling 500 shares during the quarter.
 Swiss National Bank’s holdings in Bally’s were worth $3,531,000 at the end of the most recent reporting period.

 A number of other large investors have also recently made changes to their positions in the stock.
 Long Pond Capital LP bought a new position in Bally’s in the second quarter valued at approximately $115,773,000.
 BlackRock Inc. increased its stake in Bally’s by 61.0% in the second quarter.
 BlackRock Inc. now owns 2,024,981 shares of the company’s stock valued at $109,571,000 after acquiring an additional 767,194 shares during the last quarter.
-FMR LLC increased its stake in Bally’s by 93.8% in the second quarter.
-FMR LLC now owns 1,310,877 shares of the company’s stock valued at $70,931,000 after acquiring an additional 634,347 shares during the last quarter.
-Vanguard Group Inc. increased its stake in Bally’s by 25.5% in the second quarter.
-Vanguard Group Inc. now owns 1,193,379 shares of the company’s stock valued at $64,573,000 after acquiring an additional 242,623 shares during the last quarter.
+FMR LLC grew its stake in shares of Bally’s by 93.8% during the second quarter.
+FMR LLC now owns 1,310,877 shares of the company’s stock worth $70,931,000 after buying an additional 634,347 shares during the last quarter.
+Vanguard Group Inc. grew its stake in shares of Bally’s by 25.5% during the second quarter.
+Vanguard Group Inc. now owns 1,193,379 shares of the company’s stock worth $64,573,000 after buying an additional 242,623 shares during the last quarter.
 Finally, Price T Rowe Associates Inc. MD bought a new stake in shares of Bally’s during the second quarter worth $61,804,000.
 82.57% of the stock is currently owned by institutional investors and hedge funds.

 Shares of NYSE:BALY opened at $27.11 on Friday.
 The firm has a market cap of $1.47 billion, a PE ratio of 19.23 and a beta of 2.31.
 The firm’s fifty day moving average is $37.49 and its 200-day moving average is $44.77.
 The company has a debt-to-equity ratio of 1.94, a quick ratio of 8.24 and a current ratio of 8.29.
 Bally’s Co. has a 52 week low of $27.09 and a 52 week high of $75.92.

 BALY has been the topic of a number of research reports.
-Truist Financial decreased their target price on shares of Bally’s from $80.00 to $55.00 and set a “buy” rating on the stock in a research note on Thursday, January 13th.
-Jefferies Financial Group decreased their target price on shares of Bally’s from $63.00 to $54.00 in a research note on Friday.
 Zacks Investment Research cut shares of Bally’s from a “hold” rating to a “strong sell” rating in a research note on Monday, January 17th.
 The Goldman Sachs Group initiated coverage on shares of Bally’s in a research note on Wednesday, October 27th.
 They set a “neutral” rating and a $52.00 target price on the stock.
-Finally, KeyCorp decreased their target price on shares of Bally’s from $70.00 to $65.00 and set an “overweight” rating on the stock in a research note on Tuesday, November 9th.
+Truist Financial decreased their target price on shares of Bally’s from $80.00 to $55.00 and set a “buy” rating on the stock in a research note on Thursday, January 13th.
+KeyCorp decreased their target price on shares of Bally’s from $70.00 to $65.00 and set an “overweight” rating on the stock in a research note on Tuesday, November 9th.
+Finally, Cowen upgraded shares of Bally’s from a “market perform” rating to an “outperform” rating and set a $75.00 price target on the stock in a report on Tuesday, October 26th.
 One analyst has rated the stock with a sell rating, two have issued a hold rating and five have assigned a buy rating to the company.
 Based on data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $61.63.

 In other news, insider Robeson Reeves bought 5,750 shares of the company’s stock in a transaction that occurred on Friday, November 5th.
 The shares were acquired at an average price of $45.00 per share, for a total transaction of $258,750.00.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, Director Terrence Downey bought 1,000 shares of the company’s stock in a transaction that occurred on Friday, November 5th.
 The stock was purchased at an average price of $45.00 per share, for a total transaction of $45,000.00.
 The disclosure for this purchase can be found here.
 In the last 90 days, insiders purchased 12,250 shares of company stock worth $550,260.
 40.34% of the stock is owned by company insiders.